PRODUCT DESCRIPTION

 It is a good idea to pass the microchip through the pet door in order to test it before implanting the chip in the cat’s skin.
 By the time your cat gets microchipped, the chip will be already tested and programmed in the door’s memory.
 If you don’t want to get your cat microchipped, you can buy the optional RFID collar tag.

-When the allowed micro-chipped cat closely approaches the door to enter it, a “reader” located on the tunnel reads the microchip, recognizes the ID, and automatically unlocks a latch that allows the cat to push the door with its head or nose to enter.
+When the allowed microchipped cat closely approaches the door to enter, a “reader” located on the tunnel reads the microchip, recognizes the ID, and automatically unlocks a latch that allows the cat to push the door with its head or nose to enter.

 You can set the door with different lengths of time to shut.
 This is good, especially when cats are newbies, getting familiar with the “click” sound when the scanner reads the microchip.
 In this case, you can set it to be slow.
 The fastest setting for the flap to lock after the cat has passed through it is about 2 seconds after the microchip has been recognized.

-2-Way.
+- 2-Way.
 The cat can come and go at will.
-SureFlap features a selective entry, which means only micro-chipped cats can enter the door, but any pet with or without a microchip can exit.
+SureFlap features a selective entry so only micro-chipped cats can enter the door, but any pet with or without microchip can exit.

 About The Batteries